© 2017 Leo Salomaa

 The only action a stunned model may use.

 The model recovers from being stunned at the end of its activation if all of the quality rolls succeed.
+Place the model on its base.

 Standing up only costs 2 action points if another friendly model is within 3”.
 Otherwise it costs 3 action points.